CommunityToolkit/WindowsCommunityToolkit/docs/animations/Offset.md

 ---
 title: Offset animation behavior
 author: nmetulev
-ms.date: 08/20/2017
 description: The Offset animation behavior gets the number of pixels, from the origin of the associated control, then offsets the control.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, offset animation
 ---

 # Offset

-The Offset animation is used to move the control from one place to another.
+The [Offset animation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.animations.animationextensions) is used to move the control from one place to another.
 Offset animation is applied to all the XAML elements in its parent control/panel.
 Offset animation doesn't affect the functionality of the control.

 ## Syntax